-2.1 Environmental Performance Targets
+Please provide a list of defined nominated systems for the credit compliance.

+2.1 Conditional Requirement

+2.1.1 ENVIRONMENTAL PERFORMANCE TARGET

-The project team has set and documented targets for the environmental performance of the project.
-The following is included in the design intent report or owner’s project requirements (OPR) document:
+It is a conditional requirement for this credit that the project team has set and documented targets for the environmental performance of the project.
+The following is included in the design intent report or owner’s project requirements (OPR) document at the design phase stage: